JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 of a sealed class can have _multiple_ instances, each with its own state.

 As an example, consider a library's API.
-It's likely to contain error classes to let the library users handle errors the library can throw.
-If the hierarchy of such error classes includes interfaces or abstract classes, then nothing prevents implementing or extending them in the client code.
-However, the library doesn't know about errors declared outside it, so it cannot treat them consistently with classes known during its compilation.
+It's likely to contain error classes to let the library users handle errors that it can throw.
+If the hierarchy of such error classes includes interfaces or abstract classes visible in the public API, then nothing prevents implementing or extending them in the client code.
+However, the library doesn't know about errors declared outside it, so it can't treat them consistently with its own classes.
 With a sealed hierarchy of error classes, library authors can be sure that they know all possible error types and no other ones can appear later.

 To declare a sealed class or interface, put the `sealed` modifier before its name: